Alignak-monitoring-contrib/alignak-app/docs/install.rst

 ------------

 **Note:** Be sure to install this application with ``--user`` flags.
 Otherwise you may not be able to launch it !
+**Note:** If you install "App" with the installer, you do not need to install Python or other libraries.

 End user installation
 ~~~~~~~~~~~~~~~~~~~~~